vstirbu/fsm-as-promised/README.md

 If your pseudo state's callback returns a Promise, you must return the call to the event function; e.g. `return this.triggerOptionA()`.

 ## Tooling

+### Visual Studio Code extension

+You can visualize the state machine as a UML diagram in vscode using the [Finite state machine viewer](https://marketplace.visualstudio.com/items?itemName=vstirbu.fsm-viewer) extension.

 ### Intellisense